AI Workforce Readiness Council

 $723K

-In addition, several institutions are contributing through existing funding and collaborative efforts, including Co-Lin Community College, Mississippi Gulf Coast Community College, Hinds Community College, and the University of Mississippi.
+Additional institutions contribute through existing funding and collaborative efforts, including Copiah-Lincoln Community College, Mississippi Gulf Coast Community College, Hinds Community College, and the University of Mississippi.

 Council Membership

-The Council draws on expertise from across Mississippi’s education, workforce, industry, and public-sector landscape.
-Because of this broad representation, the Council’s work is practical, equitable, and aligned with the state’s economic realities.
+The Council draws on expertise from Mississippi’s education, workforce, industry, and public-sector landscape.
+This broad representation helps keep the work practical, equitable, and aligned with the state’s economic realities.

 AccelerateMS